Badbatunde/clock/README.md

 ### clock

-This is a part of the JavaScript30 project.
+This is a part of the JavaScript30 challenge.